KBFSantos/Fivem-Advanced-Trash-Collector-Job-VRP2/README.md

 * ✅ Dynamic Collection System: All map dumps are automatically identified and added to this script, without the need for any manual work.
 * ✅ Uniform System: To start the job the player needs to wear the uniform with an already defined set that currently uses the standard clothes, and automatically recognizes the character's gender.
 * ✅ Garage system: The script has its own garage system without needing any additional dependencies for vehicles.

+## Dependencies

+It's necessary to use the [Qtarget](https://github.com/overextended/qtarget) to interact with the objects